Updated: Jun 11

 COSTS in Euro $16 - San Pau Hospital admission .69 - cookies $6.50 - laundry

-fish at market December 26, 2022 Park Guell in the early morning is quiet and delightful.
+Fish at St. Joseph Market December 26, 2022 Park Guell in the early morning is quiet and delightful.
 Sadly, it does not take but half a day before it’s packed with tourists wanting to snap a picture of Gaudi’s masterpiece.
 It pains me.

 The locals in the neighborhood get a free pass to enter before the throngs arrive in mass.
 They walk their dogs in peace through the park.
 Being here 45 minutes before the gates open, I can marvel in serenity.
 I wait patiently.